FrankBarretta/LS-Addons-Manager/DISCLAIMER.md

 Any use of this software is solely the responsibility of the user.
 The author shall not be held liable for any misuse, legal issues, or damages arising from its use.

+All trademarks, product names, and company names are the property of their respective owners and are used for identification purposes only.